Now you can share screen content directly to employees working remotelyFind out moreclose

 Launch the app on your iPad and you’ll immediately see a six-digit pairing code that looks like the below.

-Next, head over to screen.cloud/signage and sign up for a free trial (or log in if you already have an account).
-Once logged in, click the ‘add screen’ box that’s third along in the diagram below.
-This is where you’ll enter the pairing code and voilà!
-Your iPad is being controlled from your laptop allowing you to change and add content whenever you like!
+Next, head over to screencloud.com/getstarted and sign up for a free trial (or log in if you already have an account).
+Once logged in, you'll be able to run through the onboarding steps and then click "New Screen" to add your iPad to your account.
+This is where you’ll enter the pairing code and voilà! your iPad is being controlled from your laptop allowing you to change and add content whenever you like!

 Once you’re paired it’s time to get creative with content!
 Here you have a choice of what to upload, including:

-Once you’ve uploaded any content you want to display there are a myriad of options that you can choose from, including how long to show each piece of content for, where to show it within your playlist and what time you want your content schedule to run.
+Once you’ve uploaded any content you want to display there are a myriad of options that you can choose from, including how long to show each piece of content for, where to show it and what time you want your content schedule to run.
+All of which, can be managed from within your Channel or Playlist as it gets set to screen.
+There's even a handy Preview that lets you scroll through content so you can see, from a distance, exactly what your audience is viewing on screen.

 If you want to change the settings of your screen, for example to change the name of your screen, or the screen orientation, simply press and hold down on your iPad screen and you’ll access the settings panel which looks like the below.

 If you want to set your iPad up for longer term use you can use the iPad settings panel to enable guided access mode.
 This allows your iPad to stay on task and will ensure that only ScreenCloud is able to run while you’re using your iPad as a digital sign.
-This is great if you’re using your iPad to display content in a fixed setting - such as your reception or at an event as you won’t have Twitter notifications popping up every five minutes.
-It also means that the hardware buttons become disabled so anyone wanting to change the screen display will need to enter a password - great for prying (and little) fingers that may be itching to mess with your display.
+This is great if you’re using your iPad to display content in a fixed setting as you won’t have Twitter notifications popping up every five minutes.
+It also means that the hardware buttons become disabled so anyone wanting to change the screen display will need to enter a password - great for prying fingers that may be itching to mess with your display.

 If you want to use your iPad to control your TV screen (still running ScreenCloud) you might want to use AirPlay Mirroring.
 AirPlay Mirroring allows you to clone the entire home screen on an iPhone and iPad to your TV screen.
 To set this up with ScreenCloud, simply start ScreenCloud on your iPad then turn on AirPlay mirroring.

-(Or you can simply pair your TV screen straight to ScreenCloud to miss out a step but who are we to question your methods!)
+(Or you can simply pair your TV screen straight to ScreenCloud to miss out a step but who are we to question different methods!).

 Here’s a tip you weren’t expecting.
 You can use the exact same process to turn your iPhone into a digital sign too!
 In fact, any iOS device you can lay your hands on can easily become a digital signage display using the iOS ScreenCloud app.